rHedBull/spec-ops/templates/commands/plan.md

    - Functional and non-functional requirements
    - Success criteria and acceptance criteria
    - Any technical constraints or dependencies mentioned
+   - Service boundaries and architecture implications
+   - Data storage and persistence requirements
+   - Interface and integration points

 3. Read the constitution at `/memory/constitution.md` to understand constitutional requirements.